 weeks remaining in the semester.
 This gives the weekly earning amount.
 Take this number

-and divide by the $9.45 per hour wage rate.
+and divide by the at least minimum wage per hour wage rate.
 This gives the number of hours a student

 is eligible to work each week.
 Note: Regardless of the amount of eligibility, students

 cannot exceed nineteen hours per week.
 Once their eligibility amount has been reached,

 - College Rules - The supervisor should assist student employees in observing all departmental and